 Around episode one of Killing Eve, Phoebe Waller-Bridge’s latest TV offering and runaway BBC success …

-In the run-up to this review I spent several days re-watching the eight episodes that season one has to offer.
-I was trying to figure out what makes it good.
-More than that, I was trying to figure out why it has enjoyed the success it has; the kind of success which garners not only Emmy nominations and critical acclaim, but which also turns the show into a cultural phenomenon in its own right.
+In the run-up to this review, I spent several days re-watching the eight episodes of season one trying to figure out what makes it good.
+More than that, I was trying to figure out why it has enjoyed the the kind of success which garners not only Emmy nominations and critical acclaim, but which also turns the show into a cultural phenomenon in its own right.

 Type ‘Killing Eve‘ into Google and you’ll get everything: Twitter-based LGBTQ fan-bases rife with Sandra Oh react gifs; fashion breakdowns in Vogue; long-form essays on psychopathy and investigative procedure.
 Compulsive binge-watching is nothing noteworthy anymore, but the satisfaction that recurs in reactions to Killing Eve almost suggests that we’ve been chasing one show to the next in pursuit of some kind of ultimate brilliance, and finally, we’ve found it.

 For those uninitiated, Waller-Bridge’s show revolves around subverting a set up familiar to fans of ‘Luther‘ or ‘The Fall‘, whereby the cat-and-mouse relationship between investigator and criminal is used as a site to explore conventional social morals.
 Eve Polastri is a bored American MI5 worker, assigned to track Villanelle, a Russian assassin who scores high on the psychopathy scale and is played with unflinching commitment by Jodie Comer.
-Intense though it is, more than anything, Killing Eve is funny— and often in a way that acts as a reflection on the viewer’s own attitudes towards what have become some of the internet’s greatest talking points: #MeToo, the social responsibility of the individual, and LGBTQIA dynamics.
+Intense though it is, more than anything, Killing Eve is funny— and often in a way that acts as a reflection on the viewer’s own attitudes towards what have become some of the I

 The show’s high points often occur where the social consciousness that is now a part of most of our lives intersects with both womens’ bad behaviour, and aids it rather than preventing it.
 At one point Villanelle, masquerading as a hotel waitress, follows her mark down into the bathroom in order to kill her.
 She is stopped by the head waiter, who barks at her as staff for using guest toilets.
 In response, Villanelle pulls a tampon out of her pocket and watches his tirade whittle down into a stutter.
 ‘Madame asked me to bring her a tampon,’ she says, smiling.
 ‘I never go anywhere without one.’